alevchuk/programming-lessions/README.md

 # Prerequisites

 ## Prerequisites: Hardware
-(1 minute open your laptop and login to github)
+(1 minute to open your laptop and login to github)

-This tutorial assumes your using a Mac computer (laptop or desktop)
+This tutorial assumes you're using a Mac computer (laptop or desktop)

 Open your browser and go to https://github.com/alevchuk/programming-lessions